KgaladiTumisoSekgoka/VaultWise-Part3/README.md

 ## Folder Structure

 The Vaultwise project is organized as follows:
-• Vaultwise/ – Root directory of the project o app/ – Contains the core application module
+- Vaultwise/ – Root directory of the project
+  - app/ – Contains the core application module
-▪ src/ – Source directory for app files
+  - src/ – Source directory for app files
-▪ main/ – Main source set
+    - main/ – Main source set
-▪ java/com/vaultwise/ – This folder contains all the Java (or Kotlin) source code for the application, including activities, view models, and business logic.
+    - java/com/vaultwise/ – This folder contains all the Java (or Kotlin) source code for the application, including activities, view models, and business logic.
-▪ res/ – This folder contains all the XML resources such as layouts, drawables, strings, styles, and more.
+    - res/ – This folder contains all the XML resources such as layouts, drawables, strings, styles, and more.
-▪ AndroidManifest.xml – The manifest file that defines app
+- AndroidManifest.xml – The manifest file that defines app
 permissions, components, and configuration.
-▪ build.gradle – The Gradle build script specific to the app module. o build.gradle – The top-level Gradle build script that defines global build configurations and dependencies. o settings.gradle – The Gradle settings file used to define the modules that are included in the project.
+- build.gradle – The Gradle build script specific to the app module.
+- build.gradle – The top-level Gradle build script that defines global build configurations and dependencies.
+- settings.gradle – The Gradle settings file used to define the modules that are included in the project.

 ---